viaacode/sip-specification/profiles/material-artwork.md

 - Descriptive metadata in `descriptive/dc+schema.xml` MUST apply the DCTERMS metadata schema and MAY also apply the [SCHEMA](http://schema.org) metadata schema (see below).
 - The [DCTERMS](https://www.dublincore.org/schemas/xmls/qdc/dcterms.xsd) metadata MUST follow the [basic profile requirements]({{ site.baseurl }}{% link docs/diginstroom/sip/1.1/profiles/basic.md %}#dc-requirements) regarding the use of elements and attributes.
 - The [SCHEMA](http://schema.org) metadata in `descriptive/dc+schema.xml` MUST be limited to the elements and attributes outlined below.
+- Some descriptive metadata elements of datatype [String]({{ site.baseurl }}{% link docs/diginstroom/sip/1.1/2_terminology.md %}#string) MUST contain an attribute `@xml:lang` that indicates the language of the metadata element's value (in order to, for example, specify a title or description in multiple languages); these are indicated with `[@xml:lang=*]` in the table below.
+Other elements MUST NOT contain this attribute.
+- The value of the `@xml:lang` attribute MUST be a valid [IETF BCP 47 language tag](https://www.rfc-editor.org/info/bcp47)(see [here](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for a list).

 | Element | `schema:creator` |
 |-----------------------|-----------|